The New Cockney Poets – from Bow to Billericay 2026

 In the last 100 years or so, and especially in the post-war period, we have seen the migration of cockney speakers to places outside of London – often into Essex (or Kent) and many of the new towns of Harlow and Basildon, up to Clacton and further into East Anglia – places like Thetford and Haverhill.
 The more extensive Cockney diaspora spreads, of course, much further afield.

-United East End (UEE) was founded in 2010 as a non-party political, anti-racist alliance, comprising community and faith organisations, trade unions and other civil society groups.
+United East End (UEE) was founded in 2010 as a non-party political, social solidarity alliance, comprising community and faith organisations, trade unions and other civil society groups.
 The specific aim of UEE was to prevent far-right and overtly racist organisations such as the EDL, and more recently, UKIP, from marching through Tower Hamlets.
-As such, UEE sees itself as working in the best tradition of the Battle of Cable Street, when the local community united to prevent Oswald Mosley’s fascist Blackshirts marching through the East End.
+As such, UEE sees itself as working in the best tradition of the Battle of Cable Street, when the local community united to prevent Oswald Mosley’s fascist Blackshirts marching through the East End in 1936.
 UEE is now working with others to develop a programme of cultural events to commemorate the 90th anniversary of the Battle of Cable Street and highlight its relevance for today.

 Poetry is a powerful tool for bringing people and communities from different backgrounds together.
 It breaks boundaries, allowing us to express truths that don’t fit into rigid frameworks.
 It invites us to reclaim our voices, challenge stereotypes, and celebrate diversity, fostering deep connections in the process.
 By writing and sharing poetry, we can dismantle old ways of thinking, honour all our histories and heritage, and imagine a future where every voice matters.